2024 / 71min / Colour / 2.35:1 / Cantonese / Chi-Eng Subtitles / Documentary / Hong Kong

 - West Lake International Documentary Festival - Glory of Documentary (2024)

-- South Taiwan Film Festival - Documentary Competition (2024)
+- South Taiwan Film Festival - Best Documentary Feature Nominee (2024)

 Release Date: 2025 Spring